 Seriously this guy will probably come back around and help you network your way into that killer big city job!

 … Okay maybe it won’t be Zac Efron, but I’ll leave that there…

 Friends can use their network to help you get that promotion, refer you business, or even become a business partner!
-There is something magical about relationships formed in college and during your first job(s)… a lot of times these are the friendships that are going to carry you through your third decade, if not further.
+Relationships formed in college and during your first job(s) have a magical quality.
+A lot of these friendships will carry you through your third decade, if not further.